 - A dated, yellow label will be placed on the cover of the permanent record by the service.

-- The yellow label may be removed if any of the following criteria are met:
+- Removal of Yellow Label - the yellow label may be removed if any of the following criteria are met:

 If, in the judgment of the clinician responsible for the case, there is resolution of